The Effects of Streaming on the SoundScan Charts

 On December 3, 2014, for the first time, music streams were included in the album sales charts released by Nielsen SoundScan for Billboard.
 This included streams for major services such as Spotify and Beats Music (now Apple Music).
 Additionally, single track sales that had previously been accounted for in a separate SoundScan report were now integrated into the Billboard 200 chart.
 SoundScan decided to equate 1,500 streams with one album sale, with ten single sales equating to one album sale.

-With streaming numbers growing year over year, it was clear that the adding in streaming numbers and track equivalent album sales would impact the charts.
+With on demand streaming numbers growing year over year, it was clear that the adding in streaming numbers and track equivalent album sales data would impact the charts.
 But questions remained about how big of an effect these changes would really have.
 Would the #1 album in a given week change once streams are accounted for?
 How significant a percentage of overall sales is the streaming number each week?
 How do streaming totals effect sales numbers after release week?
 Does the addition of streaming give an advantage to some artists or genres?

 How Does Streaming Effect The #1 Album?